gpwclark/watcher/README.md

 -  Visual diffs showing exactly what changed
 -  Complete history of all changes
 -  Zero infrastructure - runs entirely on GitHub Actions
+-  Errors if given feeds are giving you trouble
+    - the example shows that dni.gov and cisa.gov don't like to be scraped, but the library makes sure to pass on the underlying cause of the error, dni bravely declares 403, whereas cisa holds your hand until the timeout, but at least you know!

 View live example: [https://gpwclark.github.io/watcher/](https://gpwclark.github.io/watcher/)